HyeroDrimm/Mobbed-Status/README.md

 # Mobbed Status
+Did you see new potions effects, "Infestation" or "Oozing" and thought "Damn, cool mechanic I wonder if they will make similar thing for other mobs?".
+Well you need not to worry, I thought about it before you (presumably), and made mod that implements it.
+So I present to you:

+### **Mobbed Status**!

 Did you ever want to make your friend puke llamas?
 Did you ever want to make and epic troll on friend and have him spawn a mob of creepers on him?
-Now you can with this one fast mod.
+Now you can with one simple download.
-## Introducing: **Mobbed Status**!

 If you like it — **download** it, and if you are happy with it, **follow** for more updates.